tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1B-Quick_Start_Guide.md

 ### Power-On Steps

 1. Plug in the DC12V power supply to  board..
-2. Initially assess the operating status of the development board based on the status of the two LEDs:
+2. checking the status of the two LEDs:
    - The power indicator should remain lit as soon as power is applied.
 If it does not light up, check the power supply section for any abnormalities.
    - The heartbeat LED should keep blinking after the kernel starts.
 If it does not flash, the system may be running abnormally.